Regina Saphier: Advising Cancer Patients (the European Perspective of a Patient Advocate and Adviser)Posted: August 14, 2017

 As I mentioned before, a global multiplayer online game could be developed for citizen scientists and medical students (even for doctors).
 By combining the available resources, a new level of information sharing could be achieved in a uniquely motivated network.

 In both cases the data entry is one of the most problematic areas.
 Lab results should be both human and machine readable.
-People who play EyeWire or Foldit could be on-boarded in a new game that is about hunting treasures like life saving medical treatments around the world and building alternative treatment plans for patients.
-Its doable!
+People who e.g. play EyeWire or Foldit could be on-boarded in a new game that is about hunting treasures like life saving medical treatments around the world and building alternative treatment plans for patients.
+It is doable!
+And I am working on it!
+Let me know if you would like to fund it!

 Precision medicine is simply not possible without participatory medicine.
 Demand better care!
 I know that it is easy to expect and really hard to do.
 But every little positive change adds to the chance of an actual paradigm change!
 I hope you find the right doctors and the most appropriate treatments for you, your loved ones and your community members.